DMVis/DMVis/documentation/utils/origin.md

 This function maps the start of the element to the destination origin.
 It takes in the following parameters:

-- `dimension`: The dimension of the element
+- `dimension`: The dimension of the element.
-- `destinationOrigin`: The origin of the destination
+- `destinationOrigin`: The origin of the destination.

 The function returns a number that represents the new origin of the element.